faanross/faanross.github.io/content/posts/post-1.md

 {{< figure src="/img/image035.png" title="" class="custom-figure" >}}

 6. And the final step before we get going is starting a Wireshark pcap recording.
 In the search bar write `WireShark` and open it.
 Under `Capture` you will see the available interfaces, in my case the one we want is called `Ethernet0` - yours may or may not have the same name.
 How do you know which is the correct one?
 Look at the little graphs next to the names only one should have little spikes representing actual network traffic, the rest are likely all flat.
 It's the active one, ie the one with traffic, we want - see image below.
 Once you've identified it, simply double-click on it, this then starts the recording.

+NO WE ALSO WANT TO CLEAR BOTH POWERSHELL AND SYSMON LOGS
+- after attack immediatelly export sysmon log, then powershell log, then dump memory, then stop pcap, then we do live reading, then do we stop malware.

 {{< figure src="/img/image036.png" title="" class="custom-figure" >}}